Chapter 8.24

 8.24.120 Suspension of police response.

 A. As a penalty for continuous false alarm dispatches at a particular alarm site, alarm users may be subject to suspension of police response to future alarm activations.
-Such suspension will have no impact or bearing on emergency 911 calls made by the alarm user.
-After five false alarms within any 12-month period, the alarm administrator shall send written notification by regular mail to the alarm user that will contain the following information:
+This suspension would not apply to duress, medical, fire, or holdup alarms and will have no impact or bearing on emergency 911 calls made by the alarm user.
+After five false alarms within any 12-month period, the police department shall send written notification by certified mail or personal service to the alarm user that will contain the following information:

 1. That five false alarms have occurred within a 12-month period;